dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

 You can put arbitrary Dylan objects onto the clipboard, and retrieve them within the same process.
-This gives you the ability to cut and paste more interesting pieces of an application within the application’s own domain than would normally be possible.
+This gives you the ability to cut and paste more interesting pieces of an application within the application's own domain than would normally be possible.

 The DUIM GUI test suite contains a demonstration of how to use the